arrase/delayed-shutdown/README.md

 ## Installation

 You can install the application using `pip`.
-This will also automatically create a desktop entry, so you can find it in your application menu.

 ### From a local clone